A close up of egg vitrification

 The course runs over a period of one year, from October to September, incorporating the three University of Oxford terms: Michaelmas, Hilary and Trinity.
 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five modules.
 Each module is delivered over a period of one to three weeks and together, the ten modules comprise the ‘core content’ of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.

 The course is taught primarily by senior members of staff from the Nuffield Department of Women's & Reproductive Health and Oxford Fertility.
-A variety of teaching methods are used to enhance and optimise student learning: class lectures, group tutorials, laboratory practical classes, self-directed learning sessions (every other week during term time), journal clubs, problem-based learning, workshops and in-house demonstrations by visiting companies.
+A variety of teaching methods are used to enhance and optimise student learning: class lectures, group tutorials, laboratory practical classes, self-directed learning sessions, journal clubs, problem-based learning, workshops and in-house demonstrations by visiting companies.
 You will also attend lectures given by visiting scientists who are world experts in their field.
 Private study sessions are timetabled during Michaelmas and Hilary Term, students are expected to use this time to work on formative and summative assignments.

 Supervision